dhanvanthkarun/GNU--HEALTH-CONTRIBUTIONS/tryton/health_radiology/doc/index.rst

 ..
-SPDX-FileCopyrightText: 2008-2024 Luis Falcón <falcon@gnuhealth.org>
+SPDX-FileCopyrightText:  2024 - Wei Zhao <wei.zhao@uclouvain.be>
 ..
-SPDX-FileCopyrightText: 2011-2024 GNU Solidario <health@gnusolidario.org>
 ..
-..
 SPDX-License-Identifier: CC-BY-SA-4.0

-Health Radiology Module
+GNU Health Radiology Module
 ############################

-The Health Radiology Module is a main module that provides functions for management Image data.
-This module's documentation includes the following sections:

-RadiologyModule
+This module provides functions for management of medical image data stored on an Orthanc server.